 Late winter and early spring is maple season.
 The trees are still dormant; the temperatures rise above freezing during the day but drop back below freezing at night.
-With this fluctuation in temperature, the sap begins to flow through the trees.
+With this fluctuation in temperature, the sap begins to flow as a vacuum is created.

 The process includes the following steps:

-- Tap the trees and wait for the sap to collect in the buckets.
+- Tapping the trees and wait for the sap to collect in the buckets & bags.

 - The sap becomes syrup when it is 66% sugar.
 It can then be bottled.